Who needs a visa?

 Applicants from “low risk” countries are normally required to provide fewer evidential documents for their visa application.
 However, the Home Office reserves the right to request a full range of documents from you at any point.

-Please note that Leeds College of Art will still request all documentary evidence before we can issue a CAS to ensure you will be able to provide all the supporting evidence if asked.
+Please note that Leeds Arts University will still request all documentary evidence before we can issue a CAS to ensure you will be able to provide all the supporting evidence if asked.

 Please see here for a full list of nationalities considered to be 'low risk'.

 Will I have a student visa interview?

 Anyone applying for a Tier 4 visa, including nationals of a low risk country, is likely to be interviewed as part of their application.
 Interviews take place when you attend a visa application centre to give your biometric information and submit your documents.
 A UKVI member of staff will ask about your course and your reasons for studying in the UK.